chef/automate/components/docs-chef-io/content/automate/ha.md

 ### Chef Automate HA Architecture for OnPremise Non-Managed Minimum Node Cluster

+The below depiction is a 5-node cluster, a Progress-supported deployment pattern.
+However, please work with your Progress technical teams to determine the appropriate cluster configuration for optimum performance based on parameters like node count and data size.

 ![High Availability Architecture](/images/automate/ha_arch_minnode_cluster.png)

-{{< note >}}

-The above depiction is a 5-node cluster, a Progress-supported deployment pattern.
-However, please work with your Progress technical teams to determine the appropriate cluster configuration for optimum performance based on parameters like node count and data size.

-{{< /note >}}

 {{< warning >}}